SAX circuit simulator#

 def silicon_index(wl):

-"""a rudimentary silicon refractive index model"""
+"""A rudimentary silicon refractive index model."""

 a, b = 0.2411478522088102, 3.3229394315868976